isomerpages/ogp/_products/4-isomer.md

 ![github](/images/isomer-mockup.PNG)

-### A static website building and hosting service for the public service
+### A static website building and hosting solution for the public service

 #### Background

 An internal study conducted by the Singapore government in 2017 found that over one-third of our government websites failed basic usability checks.
 Other problems include:

-* Website downtime: Multiple cases of government sites not accessible for hours in any given month.
+* Website downtime: Cases of government sites not accessible for hours in any given month.
 * Poor UX: Many had outdated designs that does not work well on mobile devices and not accessible to persons with visual impairments.
 * Slow: Certain sites took more than 10 seconds to load, when modern sites should never take more than 2 seconds.
 * Expensive: A simple website can cost the Singapore government upwards of S$65,000 per year, racking a hefty bill across the government.